Minnesota Dog and Puppy Training

 Frequently Asked Questions

-You can purchase either a 2-month or 4-month training pass that grants you access to unlimited basic skills and puppy training classes within that time period, similar to a gym membership.
+You can purchase a 1-month, 2-month, or 4-month training pass that grants you access to unlimited basic skills and puppy training classes within that time period, similar to a gym membership.
 You can register for up to one class per day, but we recommend capping classes to three per week to avoid overworking your dog.

 Students can register for classes up to three weeks in advance, and passes start the first day your dog is registered for class.